theinvertedform/umt.world/about.md

 date: 2022-09-11
 ---

-Screens and sensors are everywhere: when John Anderton goes on the lam in *Minority Report* (2002), he needs to undergo surgery to replace his eyeballs because of the omnipresent retinal scanner.
-The mediation of digital platforms is an *a priori* for those born into the Internet Age.
-Alienation leads to the numbing ether of *ataraxia*.
-A smoothness brought on by technical optimization of all aspects of daily life.
+When John Anderton goes on the lam in *Minority Report*, he undergoes surgery to replace his eyes because of the omnipresent retinal scanner.
+A similar level of surveillance has been achieved, but it depends more on the mediation of digital platforms than on external scanners.
+Virtual life has become an *a priori* for those born in the Internet Age.

+Alienation before the behemoth pushes Spirit down to the pre-unhappy position of Stoicism.
+There is mass desire for the ether of *ataraxia*.
+Technical optimization smoothes so much of daily life.
 Digital culture and all its social potential has been confined to a protocol strictly controlled by capital.
 Tech conglomerates and hardware manufacturers have more power than states, but without the hindrance of historical precedent.

 ![Wipe Cycle](/assets/images/wipe_cycle.jpg)

 And yet---life has always been mediated by technology.
 The record of civilization going back to the first cave paintings in 35,000 BCE is the unfolding of the process of society's relationship to technology.
 How do we evaluate our present dependence without falling into the trap of thinking that the past was somehow better?
 Are we on a natural path to cyborg transhumanism?
 Is Spirit doomed to self-alienation?
 No matter what, we should not convict the fallacy that Hume identified so well: *correlation does not equal causation* [@hume1995].
 The fact of technology does not mean that all technologies are good.

-# Origins of Language and the Graphic Arts {.heading}
+# Origins of Language and the Graphic Arts

 The thing is attached to society like a parasite.
 The fact that technology has always existed in some form, everywhere, is a strong argument for its necessary relation to society.
 However, this tells us nothing about the forms of technology we live with today.
 For those for whom the Digital Age is *a posteriori*, it may be easy to see it is just another product sold to the proletariat against its own interests.
 But how do we remain progressive, while acknowledging decline?